 A disconnected youth and immigration policy expert, Heather joined NCCP in September 2016 after four years as a senior fellow at Urban Institute’s Center on Labor, Human Services, and Population and five years as a senior researcher at Mathematica Policy Research.
-She will lead NCCP’s research and policy agenda for advancing economic mobility for low-income families.
+She leads NCCP’s research and policy agenda for advancing economic mobility for low-income families.

 A senior research associate at NCCP from 2002 to 2006, Heather has led a range of implementation and impact studies examining such diverse issues as the well-being of children whose families have been affected by immigration enforcement, survival strategies adopted by families living in poverty who are not supported by anti-poverty programs, and interventions to improve the employment outcomes of disconnected youth.